Snowflake MCS/EHS community

 Various types of outdoor recreation is available.
 The area south of Snowflake offers many hiking trails, lakes to boat on and fish in, and a ski resort during the winter months.
 There are also some good hiking areas along Silver Creek canyon north of Snowflake.

-The mountains south of Snowflake can provide a respite from the summer heat and for people longing to see a forest instead of the desert.
+The mountains south of Snowflake can provide a respite from the summer heat and for people longing to see forests and lakes instead of the desert.

-There are festivals of various kinds in the different little towns throughout summer.
-The annual festival in Snowflake is Pioneer Days in late July, which includes a parade well worth seeing.
+There are outdoor festivals of various kinds in the different little towns throughout summer.
+The annual festival in Snowflake is Pioneer Days in late July, that includes a parade well worth seeing.

 Perhaps the largest festival in the area is held the Saturday before Thanksgiving in Winslow.

-The Snowflake area has two grocery stores and various businesses offering photocopies, auto repair, hardware, etc. The town of Show Low has the usual assortment of big-box stores.
+The Snowflake area has a Walmart, two grocery stores, and various businesses offering photocopies, auto repair, hardware, etc. The town of Show Low has the usual assortment of big-box stores.

 A wide variety of fresh and boxed organic foods are available from a health food store in Snowflake.
 Most of the grocery stores also carry some organic foods.

-Two large health food supermarkets are available in Flagstaff, which also has more specialty stores.
+Three large health food supermarkets are available two hours away in Flagstaff, which also has more specialty stores.

 Additional organic produce, etc. is available by mail order from Phoenix at reasonable cost, and through the Azure co-op which delivers monthly.

-There are no environmental doctors in the region.
+There are no environmental physicians in the region.
 The closest ones are in Santa Fe and Los Alamos (New Mexico) and Benson east of Tucson.

 There is a naturopath (NMD) who will work with us, but cannot offer much EI-specific assistance.
 He does not take Medicare or any other insurance, but his fees are lower than the MDs in town.
 He will come to your home, if necessary, but he is not fragrance-free.

-There used to be two ÒconventionalÓ clinics in Snowflake that were friendly to EIs, but one closed and the other got new management and made other changes, and is no longer helpful to us.
-Some EIs now go to a friendly MD in Show Low, though his clinic is not safe to be in.
+There used to be two ÒconventionalÓ clinics in Snowflake that were friendly to us, but one closed and the other got new management and made other changes, and is no longer helpful to us.
+Some now go to a friendly MD in Show Low, though the clinic is not safe to be in.

 The hospital is in Show Low.
-There have been some contacts with the EI community, and the policy is that the staff do not use fragrances.
+There have been some contacts with the EI community, and the policy is that the staff does not use fragrances.
 The air quality in the patient rooms is excellent.
 The electropollution is very high, however.
 There are transmitters on the roof and next door.
 Each patient room has a staff-used computer as well as other electronics.
+The staff has been very accommodating when we had to go there.

 The hospital performs various types of surgery, though some complicated surgeries are referred to Phoenix.

-One Snowflake dentist has a good understanding of MCS/EHS issues and will accommodate if advised in advance.
+One Snowflake dentist, Dr. Sierra, has a good understanding of MCS/EHS access issues and a very safe clinic.
+He will accommodate if advised in advance.

-There are few specialist physicians in the area.
+There are various specialist physicians in the area.
 There are some travelling specialist physicians who come to the area a few times a month.
-However, people sometimes have to travel to Phoenix for specialists.
+However, people sometimes have to travel to Phoenix, Tucson or Flagstaff for specialists.

 There is very little alternative health care available in the area.
-Some people go to Flagstaff, two hours away.
+Some people go to Flagstaff.
 The towns of Prescott and Sedona have world-class offerings, but they are too far away for a day trip.

 The Arizona public schools generally rank low compared to other states, which is typical for the Sunbelt.
 There are some private schools in the Show Low area, including a Montessori school.

-There is a small community college in Snowflake, which is part of the Northland Pioneer system.
-The nearest university is Northern Arizona University in Flagstaff, which cooperates with the Northland Pioneer system.
+There is a small community college in Snowflake, that is part of the Northland Pioneer system.
+The nearest university is Northern Arizona University in Flagstaff, that cooperates with the Northland Pioneer system.

 Employment opportunities around Snowflake are very limited.
-Most well-paying jobs are found in the Show Low area.
 A major employer in the area is the Navajo county administration in Holbrook.
+Healthy people moving here with a sick family member have found employment, but it is not easy.

 The EI community consists of all sorts of people from many backgrounds.
 Some keep to themselves while others join in the opportunities for social interaction with the rest of the community.
 Most major holidays are celebrated, as well as several birthdays each year.